son-igarment/son-igarment/README.md

 ## 🎯 About me

 I’m a driven researcher and developer immersed in **Multimodal Learning** and **Large Langugage Models**, with a passion for crafting innovative **applications**.
 My curiosity fuels my exploration of cutting-edge technologies, and I thrive on transforming ideas into impactful solutions.
-As I prepare for my PhD at MBZUAI, I’m excited to contribute to the global AI research community.
+As I prepare for my PhD at HCMUT, I’m excited to contribute to the global AI research community.

 ---